 Men have become needless, wantless.
 They don't know what their needs and emotions are.
 And they simply do not know how to ask for, let alone get, what they need in their relationships.
 As a result, they often resort to anger, shutting down, self-medication, and resentment.

 How can men be expected to be vulnerable if their suffering and personal issues are considered less important by society?

 How can a man come to terms with feelings of despair, frustration, and powerless if he is reminded by society at every turn that his is the sex of the oppressor, privilege, and power?

-In the rush to right the wrongs of society and ensure the equality of women, we have all but forgot that half the population has issues of their own and these are issues merit recognition and empathy.
+In the rush to right the wrongs of society and ensure the equality of women, we have all but forgotten that half the population has issues of their own and these issues merit recognition and empathy.

 However—when it comes to true equality—we must not forget the men in our lives and in society who often suffer in silence.
-True equality starts with a set of principles that require fairness and decency for all members of society, including the untold millions of men who feel lost.
+True equality starts with a set of principles that require fairness and decency for all members of society, including the untold millions of men who are overburdened, unseen and who feel lost.